64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

 - Bash needs the filtered (end-resulting) list of entries;
 - Zsh can take the whole list, and it will filter it for us, based on the characters on the commandline (argument).

-For compatibility with both, we use the argument.
+For compatibility with both, we apply the filter in both cases.

 Now we just find and filter the project names: